In this blog, we discuss how you can perform an effective content audit for your website and why a content audit is essential for driving revenue.

 Content that is under-performing should be flagged (we’ll come back to it later) and top-performing content should be earmarked so you know where to focus future efforts.
-We recommend a colour coding system which can help you visualise which content is performing well and which content you need to update, re-write or delete.
+We recommend a colour coding system that can help you visualise which content is performing well and which content you need to update, re-write or delete.

 Next, you want to add an ‘Actions’ column in the spreadsheet.
 Here you can make note of exactly what you want to do/change in order to improve each asset.
 For example, you might have an asset that is out of date and needs updating, so you could put “Update content”.
 Make sure you’re consistent in your tagging as you will be able to filter your spreadsheet.

-Doing all of this manually is time consuming – but if you have analytics and keyword tracking tools set up on your website the process can be expedited.
+Doing all of this manually is time-consuming – but if you have analytics and keyword tracking tools set up on your website the process can be expedited.

 Some of your content might fall outside of your buyer personas’ pain points and challenges, and it’s usually the content that isn’t performing well.

 If you have content leftover that doesn’t fit into any specific personas – you need to ask yourself if it’s actually providing any value to your business.
 The content you create should always be around the needs of your target audience and any content that falls outside could be deleted or taken note of so you can avoid similar content in the future.

 With these gaps identified, you can focus on creating a new content strategy to address the gaps and improve what you have already.